glotzerlab/signac/README.md

 You will also need the python MongoDB driver `pymongo`, which should be installed automatically.
 If not try `pip install pymongo` to install the package.

-The package requires Python 3 and is tested with version 3.3.
+The package requires Python 3 and is tested with version 3.3 and 3.4

 ## Installation